Aelurostrongylosis, Aelurostrongylus Abstrusus Infection (Parasitic Lung Infections Caused by Lungworms) in cats

 Outlook on current research

 Regarding treatment, research has recently made some progress in identifying new antiparasitics that are specifically effective against Aelurostrongylus abstrusus.
 These medications aim to efficiently combat the parasites in the cat’s body while being safe and well-tolerated by the animal.
-The development of such medications could significantly improve treatment options and help minimize the health consequences of the infection.
+The development of such drugs could significantly improve treatment options and help minimize the health consequences of the infection.

 Frequently asked questions (FAQs)